jessebowers/dependentLCM/README.md

 Dependent LCM is an R package running Rcpp (a C++ interface).

 Latent Class Models (LCMs) are used to cluster multivariate categorical data (e.g. group participants based on survey responses).
 Traditional LCMs assume a property called conditional independence.
 This assumption can be restrictive, leading to model misspecification and overparameterization.
-To combat this problem, we developed a novel Bayesian model called a Dependent Latent Class Model (DLCM), which permits conditional dependence.
+To combat this problem, we developed a novel Bayesian model called a Domain Latent Class Model (DLCM), which permits conditional dependence.
 Compared to traditional LCMs, DLCMs are effective in applications with time series, overlapping items, and structural zeroes.

 Bowers, J., & Culpepper, S. (2022).
 Dependent Latent Class Models (Version 1). arXiv. https://doi.org/10.48550/ARXIV.2205.08677